What to expect after cervical spine surgery

-If your neck pain has persisted through several weeks of conservative treatments, and your physician has recommended traditional open neck surgery as an option, you owe it to yourself to know what to expect after cervical surgery before you agree to move forward with the procedure.
+If symptoms related to a cervical spine condition have persisted through several weeks of conservative treatments, and your doctor has recommended traditional open neck surgery as an option, you should research what to expect after cervical surgery before you agree to move forward with the procedure.
 Considerations for the recovery process include:

-- Recovery – immediately following traditional open spine surgery, a patient will receive pain medication intravenously.
-In most cases, a patient is also hospitalized for several days for observation.
-This is to ensure that the patient doesn’t develop any postoperative complications (infection, clotting, etc.) and doesn’t immediately reject any graft or implant that was installed.
+- Recovery.
+Immediately following traditional open spine surgery, a patient will receive pain medication intravenously.
+In most cases, a patient is also hospitalized for one or more days for observation.
+This is to ensure that the patient doesn’t develop any postoperative complications such as infection or clotting and doesn’t immediately reject any graft or implant that may have been implanted.

-- Discomfort – traditional open spine surgery requires a relatively large incision either at the front or back of the neck, tissue damage and permanent alteration of the spinal anatomy.
+- Discomfort.
+Traditional open spine surgery requires a relatively large incision either at the front or back of the neck that causes tissue damage.
 As a result, a patient can expect a degree of pain after any neck operation.
 In the days following the operation, a patient will be prescribed pain medication and instructed on effective pain management techniques.